The Hollywood Dinner Guide

 Kali is a restaurant you might assume is way too fancy for what you need, but in reality is probably the perfect middle ground.
-The modern space along Melrose definitely has the whole minimalist/art-is-no-art design thing going on, but once you sit down and realize everyone’s in jeans burrata salad, it all becomes far more approachable.
-The food is basically all things you like, done slightly differently (black barley “risotto,” charred avocado) and the cocktails are delicious as well.
-Kali is that place you go to when you need a nice dinner spot, but aren’t in the market to break the bank or put on a suit jacket.
+The modern space along Melrose definitely has the whole minimalist/art-is-no-art design thing going on, but once you sit down and realize everyone’s in jeans, it all starts to make sense.
+There's a seasonal tasting menu for $140 per person, but we usually go for the a la carte menu, which features excellent dishes like bone-in pork chop, charred avocado, and black garlic barley risotto.
+If you need a nice dinner spot, but don't feel like reaching into the fancy clothes portion of your closet, Kali is a great option.

 If you’re looking for fancy Japanese/sushi in Hollywood (that doesn’t rhyme with Fatsuya), your move is Umeda.
 The new spot on Melrose was recently opened by a former Nobu chef and is just flat-out impressive.
 The space feels like you’re eating in a feng shui-ed wine cellar, complete with a river flowing underneath the entrance and an exposed-beam ceiling you’ll probably stare at for an hour.
 The menu is full of dishes made famous by Nobu, but you’ll want to focus on the daily specials instead.
 This will not be a cheap dinner, but it definitely will be worth it.